The Ultimate Adventure Through Wild Namibia

 Etosha and the Waterberg Plateau

 Enjoy your morning in Etosha, before heading further south to Waterberg National Park, where a prominent red sandstone massif rises 300m above the Kalahari plains with spectacular views.
 Due to its inaccessibility, the plateau was declared a nature reserve in 1972 and used to protect several endangered species from predators and poachers.
 Today, Waterberg is a haven for a huge variety of bird species and flora in particular, with its own unique climate providing a garden-like environment for wildlife to thrive in.
 Waterberg is also home to the second-largest viable population of rhinos in the world (after Kruger National Park).
-After lunch, hike up to the plateau, keeping your eyes peeled for banded mongoose, dassies, dik diks, warthogs and more.
-It offers one of the best chances for sightings compared with vehicle safaris, as you quietly observe the intimate lives of wild animals from a careful distance.
+After lunch, hike up to the plateau, keeping your eyes peeled for banded mongoose, dassies, dik diks, warthogs and more, as you quietly observe the intimate lives of wild animals from a careful distance.
+There is also the option to join a game drive within the park (around £30-40/N$750-950 per person, payable locally), where you might glimpse white rhino, buffalo, sable and other species that call this protected reserve home.

 Day 11